 It should be noted that this article was written prior to the passage of any proposed Biden tax reform.
 President Biden has proposed increasing the capital gains tax rate and removing the step-up in basis upon death, which would impact some of the tax advantages for owners who sell their stock to an ESOP.
 The tax deferral could still be valuable, but the opportunity to permanently defer the gain from taxation may be removed.

-An ESOP offers unique tax advantages to business owners thinking about an exit strategy for their privately held company.
+ESOP plans offer unique tax advantages to business owners thinking about an exit strategy for their privately held company.
 If you are considering selling your business, you should carefully analyze an ESOP for its tax and non-tax advantages and in light of proposed tax reform.
+Part of Kreischer Miller’s ESOP Accounting services include helping companies to understand if their circumstances are right for an ESOP strategy.

 Click here to learn more about our services for ESOPs or companies contemplating forming an ESOP.